Customizing your grouped column chart

 - We recommend using the title to tell your readers the most interesting aspect about this chart – the one key statement that you want your readers to remember from this chart, e.g. "Unemployment highest in the south"

 - The description should have as much information about the data as possible: What do we see exactly?
 E.g. "Unemployment rates in % in all US states, 2016"

-- The source name will give our readers information about how trustworthy our data is.
+- The source name will give our readers the information about how trustworthy our data is.
 Does it come from a government institution or another trustworthy organization?
-The source URL lets our reader dig even deeper and have a look at the underlying data themselves.
-Both, source name and source URL, should be filled out on every map to increase transparency.
+The source URL lets our reader dig even deeper and have a look at the underlying data.
+Whenever possible, ensure that you provide a source name and source URL for every map or chart to increase transparency.
 E.g. US Bureau of Labour Statistics, August 2017

 In the 2nd panel in the "Annotate" tab, we can emphasize certain variables.
 To do so, select the element(s) you want to highlight.
 The rest of the bars will automatically tone down:

 In the ''Design'' tab under step 3: Visualize, you can select a preset layout and enable social sharing function to share your work.
 Users of the Free plan have two options: one layout with and one without the "Get the data" link.
 Users of Datawrapper's Custom and Enterprise plan have the option to select a custom layout here.
 The output locale option allows you to choose in which format do you want the decimals, 1000 separators and dates to appear in your visualization.